natefleming/vector-db-bakeoff/README.md

 Additionally, it allows users to configure and track key performance metrics such as latency, precision, and recall at different levels (e.g., **precision_at_k(4)**, **recall_at_k(5)**).
 It also supports custom evaluation metrics, ensuring flexibility in assessing retrieval quality.
 Built on **MLflow** evaluation, it provides easy tracking and comparison, helping teams identify the best performing vector database for AI-driven search and retrieval use cases.

+## Use Cases

+This tool can be used to:

+* Compare vector database performance to determine the best option for AI-driven retrieval.
+* Optimize retrieval strategies by tuning hyperparameters like chunk size, overlap, and indexing methods.
+* Measure precision, recall, and latency to understand how well a database retrieves relevant results.
+* Validate the impact of different vector storage solutions on overall application performance.
+* Develop and test custom evaluation metrics to align with specific business needs.

 ## Prerequisites

 The framework assumes that each target Vector Store has been populated individually using identical hyperparameters (ie chunk size, overlap, strategy)